The Ultimate Guide to Backpacking in China

 About the Author:

-Steve Rohan has lived in China for over five years and has backpacked the country extensively.
+Steve Rohan has lived in China for over six years and has backpacked the country extensively.
 He always travels overland and is never more at home than when watching the world go by from the comfort of a train.